canonical/snapd/_integration-tests/README.md

 ## Testing an update

-You can flash an old image, update to the latest and then run the whole suite on the updated system.
-The release, the channel and the revision flags specify the image that will be flashed, and the target-release and target-channel flags specify the values to be used in the update.
+With the --update flag you can flash an old image, update to the latest and then run the whole suite on the updated system.
+The release, the channel and the revision flags specify the image that will be flashed, and the target-release and target-channel flags specify the values to be used in the update if they are different from the flashed values.

 For example, to update from rolling edge -1 to the latest and then run the integration tests:

     go run _integration-tests/main.go --snappy-from-branch \
-    --revision=-1 --target-release=rolling --target-channel=edge
+    --revision=-1 --update

-To update from 15.04 edge to rolling edge and then run the integration tests:
+To update from 15.04 alpha to rolling edge and then run the integration tests:

     go run _integration-tests/main.go --snappy-from-branch \
-    --release=15.04 --channel=edge \
+    --release=15.04 --channel=alpha \
-    --target-release=rolling --target-channel=edge
+    --update --target-release=rolling --target-channel=edge

 ## Testing a rollback

-You can flash an old image, update to the latest, rollback again to the old image and then run the whole suite on the rolled back system.
-You should use the release, channel, revision, target-release and target-channel flags as when testing an update, and add the rollback flag.
+With the --rollback flag you can flash an old image, update to the latest, rollback again to the old image and then run the whole suite on the rolled back system.
+You should use the release, channel, revision, target-release and target-channel flags as when testing an update.

 For example, to test a rollback from latest rolling edge to rolling edge -1:

     go run _integration-tests/main.go \
-    --release=rolling --channel=edge --revision=-1 \
-    --target-release=rolling --target-channel=edge \
-    --rollback
+    --revision=-1 --rollback